- Event for specialists

-Presentation of the BFH Energy Storage Research Centre master’s theses
+Presentation of the Energy Storage Research Centre master’s theses

-Graduates of the Master of Science in Engineering present their master’s theses in the field of Energy Storage.
+Graduates and students of the Master of Science in Engineering present their master's theses and project carried out at the Energy Storage Research Centre.

 Factsheet

-Add to calendar - Place Hybrid presentation: at the Switzerland Innovation Park Biel/Bienne (auditorium on the ground floor) and online
+• Place Hybrid presentation: at the Switzerland Innovation Park Biel/Bienne (S232) and online

 Programme